VenancioQuinanga/VenancioQuinanga/README.md

 # About Me

-I'm a **Full Stack Developer** with over **4 years of experience**, passionate about building scalable, user-friendly digital solutions.
-I specialize in both front-end and back-end development, working with modern frameworks and clean code principles.
+I'm a **Full Stack Developer** with over 4 years of hands-on experience in the tech industry, including 3 years working in Angola.
+I specialize in crafting scalable, intuitive digital solutions across web, mobile, and desktop platforms.
+With experiense on modern tools and frameworks like **React**, **Node.js**, and **.ReactNative**.
+Whether building APIs, designing user interfaces, or deploying cloud-native architectures, I approach every challenge with creativity, precision, and a problem-solving mindset.
+I'm passionate about **open source**, and I actively contribute to projects that push the boundaries of technological innovation.
+Clean code, collaborative development, and continuous learning are at the heart of everything I do.

 ---